elixir-lang/elixir-lang.github.com/_posts/2016-01-03-elixir-v1-2-0-released.markdown

 alias MyApp.{Foo, Bar, Baz}
 ```

-We have also added support for variables in map keys, thanks to Erlang 18.
+We have also added support for variables in map keys.
 Now you can write:

 ```iex
 iex> key = :hello